WeWatchWall/fast-fuzz/README.md

 ## TODO Priorities

-- Clean up the detected literals from falsy values.
+- Instance generation perf.
-- linting
+- Linting.
 - Add file name to prop ```type not found error```.
 - Intermediate results.
 - Benchmarking of target functions to determine the best run time and number of tests.